This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 On macOS, you pay a flat rate to Apple to have a dev account — a code signing cert and service is just one of the many benefits.
 Plus, you can store that cert itself as a secret in CI.
 Life is easy.

-On Windows, it’s nasty:
+On Windows, it’s currently nasty:

 - You need a EV cert from a third party issuer (not Microsoft).
 You’ll have the absolute pleasure of selecting which one of the cabal of slow moving, expensive enterprise companies (sporting websites looking like they were made in 1999) you’d like your soul crushed by.